zysszy/TransRepair/labeled data/RQ2 Inconsistency-revealing/README.md

-This directory are the files of the manual assessment results in RQ2.
+This directory includes the files of the manual assessment results in RQ2.

 We manually assess whether the test inputs we generated are qualified for detecting inconsistency issues.